Lima – So Much More than just a Big City

 Drink Some Pisco

 Pisco is the drink of Peru (or Chile depending on who you ask) and it tastes similar to a margarita to me.
+A list of “fun things to do in Lima” just simply wouldn;t be complete without Pisco!
 Try the street Calle Berlin in Miraflores for some 2 for 1 cocktail deals every night and some different types of Pisco.
-This place also has some great night life.
+Calle Berlin also has some great night life.

 Check out the Shopping Mall Larcomar

 This mall is built right on the cliff overlooking the ocean.
-It is a gorgeous mall with a gorgeous view, plus if you want to do any serious shopping with stores you would recognise from back home this would be your place!
+It is a gorgeous mall with a gorgeous view!
+Plus, if you want to do any serious shopping with stores you would recognize from back home, this would be your place!

 Surfing in Lima